 - Do you need to train for this hike?

 Be sure you know your limits, as well as your strengths and weaknesses, ahead of time.
 You must understand and acknowledge the expectations of the hike before you commit your time and money.
 Below are the most popular Jiankou to Mutianyu hiking tours for inspiration:

 - Jiankou to Mutianyu One Day Self-guided Hiking Tour (Prices from RMB 390)

 - Jiankou to Mutianyu One Day Guided Hiking Tour (Prices from RMB 580)

 Book a Private Car to Mutianyu Great Wall

-Hiring a private car for excursions outside the city is a good choice if you are not travelling on budget and want to avoid the crowded people and traffic.
-If you are travelling with 3 or 4 friends, this way is much more cost-efficient.
+Hiring a private driver/car for excursions outside the city is a good choice if you are traveling on a budget and want to avoid crowded people and traffic.
+If you are traveling with 3 or 4 friends, this way is much more cost-efficient.